BMP Automortar

 Notes: This vehicle does not exist in real life; it is a product of the imaginations of the designers at GDW, though I have considerably added to the back story.

-Merc 2000 Notes: This vehicle does not exist.
+Merc 2000 Notes: This vehicle does not exist in the Merc 2000 timeline.

 Price